Facts About Alligators at Everglades Holiday Park Airboat Tours

 Most of us learned something about alligators in school.
 But this early exposure is limited, and generations of kids turn into adults who view gators through lenses clouded by misinformation.

 How long have alligators been around?
 What makes them tick?
 Even better, what ticks them off?
 Hopefully, this piece will help you better understand this living dinosaur.
-We'll examine some common misconceptions and learn 15 fascinating facts about alligators that might just make you want to visit them up close and personal on one of our famous airboat tours!
+We'll examine some common misconceptions and learn 15 fascinating facts about alligators that might just make you want to visit them up close and personal on one of our famous Everglades boat tours!

 Fact 1: Do alligators cry?
 Yes!